zesty-io/RFCs/text/rfc-0006-schema-nomenclature-and-conventions.md

 ### Contents (_was: items_)
 Contents are a one to one mappings of data to the Fields in a Collection.
 The data in the Contents must conform to the type of field described in the collection.
 Images must be relative URLs to the repository of the Collection or remote URLS.

+### Style Variables (_was: Plate Variables or LESS Variables_)
+Style Variables is a collection of Fields specificly used for style atributes of an instance's front end.
+These variables can be refrenced in custom LESS or SCSS files within the Zesty.io instance.
+The initial Fields and values can be set with a Blueprint or Plugin and can be updated in the Config or Editor tab of the manager interface.